mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the type of the ModProjectile of this mod with the given name.
 Returns 0 if no ModProjectile with the given name is found.

+### public int ProjectileType\<T\>() where T : ModProjectile

+Same as the other ProjectileType, but assumes that the class name and internal name are the same.

 ### public void AddGlobalProjectile(string name, GlobalProjectile globalProjectile)

 Adds the given GlobalProjectile instance to this mod with the provided name.